Sidemount, Advanced Wreck and Technical Diving Course FAQs

 In most instances, agency standards permit much larger class sizes for instructors.
 The only benefit from that is more money for the instructor – sometimes that benefit is shared with students, as a cheaper course, but more often it is not.
 Either way, the quality and value of the course are diminished.

-Value for money in training is critical – and a big class simply means that you’ve paid money to be floating around whilst numerous other students demonstrate and repeat their skills.
+Value for money in advanced dive training is critical – and a big class simply means that you’ve paid money to be floating around whilst numerous other students demonstrate and repeat their skills.
 I aim to give all of my students the maximum instructor-student time and attention.
-That’s a vital component in the process of creating competent and skilful divers.
+That’s a vital component in the process of creating competent and skillful divers.

-Once you decided you want to book training course/s with me, I need a deposit from you in order to confirm your booking and reserve your place on a course.
-Diary bookings are conducted on a first-confirmed, first-served basis.
+Once you decided you want to book a training course with me, I need a deposit from you in order to confirm your booking and reserve your place on a course.
+Diving course bookings are conducted on a first-confirmed, first-served basis.
 Only when I have received a deposit can I confirm your calendar booking.

 The deposit will need to cover 25% of quoted tuition fees.

-Any payments to the supporting dive centres (boat fees, equipment rental, gasses, diving fees etc) are paid on completion of training.
+Any payments to the supporting dive centers (boat fees, equipment rental, gasses, diving fees, etc) are paid on completion of training.
 Please confirm with me in advance, for suitable payment methods.